lsst-sims/smtn-002/index.rst

 The throughput curves in the syseng_throughputs repository track the expected performance of the components of the LSST systems.
-There are versions of these throughput curves packaged for distribution in the `throughputs <https://github.com/lsst/throughputs>`_ github repository, along with jupyter notebook examples of calculating SNR using these curves and the sims_photUtils package, such as `this notebook <https://github.com/lsst/throughputs/blob/Update-from-syseng_/examples/Calculating%20SNR.ipynb>`_.
+There are versions of these throughput curves packaged for distribution in the `throughputs <https://github.com/lsst/throughputs>`_ github repository, as well as with `rubin_sim_data <https://s3df.slac.stanford.edu/data/rubin/sim-data/rubin_sim_data/>_`.

 The dark sky sky brightness values come from a dark sky, zenith spectrum which produces broadband dark sky background measurements consistent with observed values at SDSS and other sites.
-We have a new `skybrightness <https://github.com/lsst/sims_skybrightness>`_ package in development which is also in general agreement with these dark sky values.
-The new sky brightness simulator includes twilight sky brightness, as well as explicit components contributed by the moon, zodiacal light, airglow and sky emission lines - it is based on the `ESO sky calculator
+The skybrightness from ``rubin_sim.skybrightness`` is also in general agreement with these dark sky values.
+The ``rubin_sim`` skybrightness simulator includes twilight sky brightness, as well as explicit components contributed by the moon, zodiacal light, airglow and sky emission lines - it is based on the `ESO sky calculator